 In June of 2013, Steward Health Care LLC withdrew as the sole member of Labouré College, substituting a new class of individual members.
 Steward also initiated a complete and amicable disaffiliation with Labouré College.

-Independent for the first time, Labouré College purchased its current campus at 303 Adams Street in Milton in 2013.
+Independent for the first time, Labouré College purchased its current campus at 303 Adams Street in Milton in 2013, and changed its name to Labouré College of Healthcare in 2021.